bawolf/naturebrawl/README.md

 - loading screen for next image, pause action
 <!-- - image kontext-dev -->

-- what do when energy is out "rest" move
+- ✅ what do when energy is out "rest" move
-- scene proportions changed to match image so the framing is correct
+- ✅ center animal choices
+- ✅ can't select animal that is selected
-- accept challenge shouldn't show up if you are the first user
+- ✅ accept challenge shouldn't show up if you are the first user
-- cahracters are still flipped sometimes!
+- characters are still flipped sometimes, the person who created the challenge should always be on the left and the person who accepted the challenge should always be on the right.!

 These do seem better! but the model might not be good enough